hjaleta/heterostructure-thz-emitters/README.md

-This repository contains several modules.
-For more details, see the documentation for respective module in the corresponding folder.

-Input_to_spin_simulation:
+# TeraHertz radiation from laser pumped heterostructures

+This repository's purpose is to model and simulate laser pumped heterostructures.
+For detailed description of the modelling, please check the EFiieldSimulation.Simulation module, or the associated report.

+### Packages

+##### Fortran Simulation

+The

+##### EFieldSimulation
+Represent the simulated system.
+It takes the output from the Fortran code as its input, and outputs E-fields.

 This module's purpose is to simplify the execution of Pavel Balaz's Superdiffusive Spin Transport script in Fortran.

 EfieldSimulation:
-    This module aims to represent the simulated system.
-It takes the output from the Fortran code as its input, and outputs E-fields.

 Frequency:
     This module contains script that analyze the frequenzy properties of the simulated E-field.